 #3: Question Jar

 Put some relationship building questions in a jar, pick a question, and answer that question.
-Sign up for our newsletter and you will receive a free PDF of 50 of our favorite questions so you can make your own jar.
-You can also purchase our already made question jar (The Legacy Jar) that has 108 great questions here.
+You can also purchase our already made question jar, The Legacy Jar, that has 108 great questions here.

 #4: Exercise Together

 As the saying goes, “a couple that works out together, stays together.”
 Actually, I don’t know if this is true, but what I do know is that exercise is great for your mindset and sense of wellbeing – traits that are part of a healthy relationship.

 You can read books on the subject together.
 You can attend a weekend retreat.
 You can see a counselor or coach for a relational check up.
 Opportunities to learn about having a healthy relationship abound if you look for them.